TokTok/spec/spec.md

 ### NAT ping packets

-Sits inside the DHT request packet.
+Encapsulated in the DHT request packet.

-NAT ping packets are used to see if a friend we are not connected to directly is online and ready to do the hole punching.
+`NAT ping packet`s are used to check whether a friend we are not connected to directly is online and ready to do hole-punching.

 #### NAT ping request